-The issuance of additional shares of our common stock, including in connection with our outstanding 7% Series A cumulative redeemable preferred stock, or our Series A Preferred Stock, or in connection with other future issuances of our common stock or shares of preferred stock or securities convertible or exchangeable into equity securities, may dilute the ownership interest of our existing holders of our common stock.
+The issuance of additional shares of our common stock, including in connection with the conversion of our outstanding 6.375% convertible senior notes due 2023 and/or our outstanding 7% Series A cumulative redeemable preferred stock, or our Series A Preferred Stock, or in connection with other future issuances of our common stock or shares of preferred stock or securities convertible or exchangeable into equity securities, may dilute the ownership interest of our existing holders of our common stock.
 If we decide to issue debt or equity securities which would rank senior to our common stock, it is likely that they will be governed by an indenture or other instrument containing covenants restricting our operating flexibility.
 Additionally, any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common stock and may result in dilution to owners of our common stock.
 We and, indirectly, our stockholders will bear the cost of issuing and servicing such securities.
 Because our decision to issue additional equity or debt securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future issuances.
 Also, we cannot predict the effect, if any, of future sales of our common stock, or the availability of shares for future sales, on the market price of our common stock.
-Sales of substantial amounts of common stock, or the perception that such sales could occur, may adversely affect the prevailing market price for the shares of our common stock and diluting the value of their stock holdings in us.
+Therefore, holders of our common stock will bear the risk of our future issuances reducing the market price of our common stock.
+Therefore, holders of our common stock will bear the risk of our future issuances for use and privileges of our common stock and diluting the value of their stock holdings in us.